-Senate Bill 786 would amend the General Property Tax Act, and Senate Bill 787 (S-1) would enact the "Hydroponics and Aquaculture Production Facilities Specific Tax Act", to exempt hydroponics production facilities and aquaculture production facilities from the tax collected under the General Property Tax Act, for taxes levied after December 31, 2013; and impose on those facilities a specific tax that would be 25% of the property tax plus new millage approved by the local tax collecting unit after the effective date of the proposed Act.
+Senate Bill 786 would amend the General Property Tax Act, and Senate Bill 787 would enact the "Eligible Hydroponics and Eligible Aquaculture Production Facilities Specific Tax Act", to exempt real property used for eligible hydroponics production facilities and eligible aquaculture production facilities from the tax collected under the General Property Tax Act, for taxes levied after December 31, 2014; and impose on those facilities a specific tax that would be 25% of the property tax plus new millage approved by the local tax collecting unit after the effective date of the proposed Act.

 The bills are tie-barred.
-Senate Bill 787 (S-1) is described in detail below.
+Senate Bill 787 is described in detail below.